-All StarCon attendees, volunteers, speakers, and sponsors will be provided with a badge.
-Three colours of badges are provided.
+All StarCon attendees, volunteers, speakers, and sponsors will be provided with a badge and a lanyard.
+Three colours of lanyards are provided.

-- Red means photos should not be taken of you.
-(If any are taken by accident, they will not be published).
+- A red lanyard means that photographs of you should not be taken.
+If any are taken by accident by our event photographer, they will not be published.

-If no badge is visible, photographers will ask permission before taking pictures of you.
-Photographers will avoid taking any pictures of anyone wearing a red badge and ask anyone wearing a blue badge.
-Since it is not possible to always correctly identify badges, if photos are taken of red or blue badge-wearing attendees, we will not publish identifiable photos of those attendees.
+If no lanyard is visible, our event photographer will ask permission before taking a photograph.
+Event photographers will avoid taking any photographs of anyone wearing a red lanyard and ask anyone wearing a yellow lanyard.
+Since it is not possible to always correctly identify lanyards, if photos are taken of red or yellow lanyard-wearing attendees, we will not publish identifiable photos of those attendees.
 Anyone in a published photograph in StarCon media can ask to be made unidentifiable in that published photograph.

 adapted from Strange Loop’s Photography Policy